theicfire/makefiletutorial/src/index.md

 - This has a prerequisite of `blah.c`
 - Make decides if it should run the `blah` target.
 It will only run if `blah.c` doesn't exist, or `blah.c` is *newer than* `blah`

 This last step is critical, and is the **essence of make**.
 What it's attempting to do is decide if the prerequisites of `blah` have changed since `blah` was last compiled.
 That is, if `blah.c` is modified, running `make` should recompile the file.
-And conversely, if `blah.c` has not changed, then it should be recompiled.
+And conversely, if `blah.c` has not changed, then it should not be recompiled.

 To make this happen, it uses the filesystem timestamps as a proxy to determine if something has changed.
 This is a reasonable heuristic, because file timestamps typically will only change if the files are modified.
 But it's important to realize that this isn't always the case.
 You could, for example, modify a file, and then change the modified timestamp of that file to something old.
 If you did, Make would incorrectly guess that the file hadn't changed and thus could be ignored.